 The Infectious Disease Research Foundation (IDR Foundation) is a non-profit organization with as main goal to financially support medical research in the field of infectious diseases.
 The Foundation considers infectious diseases as an emerging global problem and research in this field needs more support.
 The IDR Foundation will promote research on a global level and makes no distinction in the nationality of applicant researchers and were the research shall take place.
 The proposed research project needs to be innovative, relevant, and of good quality.
 Research proposals are reviewed by people in the field and judged if the proposal fits the Foundationís program.
 Any researcher with a good track record in the field of infectious diseases is eligible (provide references of scientific articles).
 Researchers can do research proposals that are out of line with their previous research efforts.
 The Foundation prefers to support researchers whose research careers are still developing rather than those in the later phases of a distinguished career.

-The advisory board for this project contains infectious disease and mapping experts: Jeremy Farrar (Oxford, Vietnam), Mary Wilson (Harvard, USA), Simon Hay (Malaria Atlas Project, USA), Henri Verbrugh (Erasmus MC, Netherlands).
+The advisory board for this project contains infectious disease and mapping experts: Jeremy Farrar (Oxford University, UK), Mary Wilson (Harvard, USA), Simon Hay (Oxford University, UK), Henri Verbrugh (Erasmus MC, Netherlands).

 The foundation is actively raising funds to make new projects possible and sponsor more research.